Hispanic Society of America: Expansion and renovations

 In April 2015 the society announced the appointment of Philippe de Montebello to chair the society's Board of Overseers and spearhead a major effort to roughly double the museum's size by renovating the vacant Beaux Arts building adjacent to the society's original museum building.
 It was formerly used by the Museum of the American Indian, which had moved years before to the former U.S. Custom House in lower Manhattan.

 Beginning January 1, 2017, the museum was closed for extensive renovations, although the library was open on a limited basis by appointment only.
-The $15 million project will replace the building's roof and lighting.
-Originally scheduled to reopen in the fall of 2019, the main museum is still closed as of early 2022, but the new East Building Gallery, formerly the Museum of the American Indian, was opened in 2021 for rotating exhibitions.
+The $15 million project replaced the building's roof and lighting.
+Originally scheduled to reopen in the fall of 2019, progress was delayed, with the new East Building Gallery, formerly the Museum of the American Indian, opening in 2021 for rotating exhibitions, followed by a general reopening in June 2023.

 While the museum was closed, many of its works were lent to other institutions.
 About 200 of the society's most important works were displayed from April through September 2017 at the Museo del Prado in Madrid.
 The exhibit traveled to the Museo del Palacio de Bellas Artes in Mexico City from June through September 2018; the Albuquerque Museum of Art and History, November 2018 through March 2019; the Cincinnati Art Museum, October 2019 through January 2020; and the Museum of Fine Arts, Houston from March to May 2020.
+There was also a major exhibition in London in 2023.

 Admission to the museum has always been free, in accordance with Archer Huntington's trust.
 Due to financial difficulties, the society went to court in 2016 in order to be allowed to charge an admission fee to temporary exhibitions to be held in the museum's new facility, while keeping the main hall free.
 As of 2022, admission to the new galleries is free.

 In 2020 the museum appointed Guillaume Kientz, former curator at the Louvre and the Kimbell Art Museum, as its new director.